Let us silently hear meeting conversation:

 - Each higher tier supports physical delivery of lower tier

-The Three core pillars:
+The three core pillars:

-- Governance: Governance ensures that business follow agreed process and rules.
+- Governance: Governance ensures that Business follow agreed process and rules.

-The most important Components:
+The essential Components:

 - Stakeholders: Depending on nature of Business, stakeholders can be Executive team, Company Directors, Shareholders or Members of Community.

 - Customer: Customer is a buyer of the Business’s Product/Service.